kasturipratik/SpringBoot_MemeApplication/readme.md

-# Meme Applciation to display info and pictures with like button
+# Meme Application to display info and pictures with like button
 ### application runs using local memory
 #### https://immense-badlands-31008.herokuapp.com/